animatlabs/animatlabs.github.io/_drafts/2026-06-02-ifc-parsing-xbim-csharp.md

 ## Performance Tips for Large IFC Files

+When a file blows past "comfortable" size, I tighten storage and queries before I blame the CPU.

 ```csharp
 // For large files (100MB+), use IfcStore options
 var editorDetails = new XbimEditorCredentials